skanev/playground/scheme/sicp/notes/week-08.markdown

 ## Notes

-* My estimate on 2.43 is 18% off.
+* My estimate on 2.43 is a bit off.
 I should check or ask around.